-- One salary point lower on the male's median hourly rate is £16.60 per hour and would have reduced the median pay gap to 8.1% - Females are well represented across each of the quartiles. - The Council has effective promotion practices in place as evidenced by the high number of females in the Upper (56%) and Upper Middle (73%) Quartiles. - The Council has a high number of female employees in the Lower Quartile (79%).
-This quartile includes cleaners and administrative staff which often attracts females with caring responsibilities. - If women do more of the less well-paid jobs within an organisation than men, the gender pay gap is usually bigger. - The Council has a male Chief Executive. - 8.11 The Council will continue to build on actions aimed at reducing the gender pay gap, including: - Ensuring shortlists for recruitment and promotion opportunities include women. - Using skills-based assessment tasks in recruitment to assess a candidate's suitability for the role and to ensure fairness. - Using structured interviews for recruitment and promotions to prevent unfair bias from influencing decisions. - Encouraging women to negotiate their salaries by showing salary ranges when recruiting. - Committing to flexible working supporting women returning to work through shared parental leave, job sharing, compressed hours, remote working, part-time opportunities - plus, encouraging men to also take advantage of flexible working arrangements. - Offering financial assistance towards childcare costs attracts female employees. - Helping women progress in their careers through a clear conversation approach towards performance management, which encourages line managers to have an open ongoing dialogue with staff on career development and progression. - Ensuring that part-time employees are well supported and are given opportunities to progress.
+- Some conclusions that can be drawn from the evidence above are: 8.10. - the council has a high proportion of female employees across the whole organisation - 70% of the total workforce - females are well represented across each of the quartiles - the council has effective promotion practices in place as evidenced by the high number of females in the upper (55%) and upper middle (77%) quartiles - the council has a high number of female employees in the lower quartile (77%).
+This quartile includes cleaners and administrative staff which often attracts females with caring responsibilities - if women do more of the less well-paid jobs within an organisation than men, the gender pay gap is usually bigger - the council has a male Chief Executive - The council will continue to build on actions aimed at reducing the gender pay gap, including: - ensuring shortlists for recruitment and promotion opportunities include women - using skills-based assessment tasks in recruitment to assess a candidate's suitability for the role and to ensure fairness - using structured interviews for recruitment and promotions to prevent unfair bias from influencing decisions - encouraging women to negotiate their salaries by showing salary ranges when recruiting

+- committing to flexible working supporting women returning to work through shared parental leave, job sharing, compressed hours, remote working, parttime opportunities - plus, encouraging men to also take advantage of flexible working arrangements - offering financial assistance towards childcare costs attracts female employees - helping women progress in their careers through a clear conversation approach towards performance management, which encourages line managers to have an open ongoing dialogue with staff on career development and progression - ensuring that part-time employees are well supported and are given opportunities to progress

-8.12 Tables 2, 3 and 4 provide a comparison of the Council's gender pay gap against other local authorities for the last 3 years.
+8.12.
+Tables 2, 3 and 4 provide a comparison of the council's gender pay gap against other local authorities for the last 3 years.

-Table 2: Gender Pay Gap Comparison data 2020/21
+Table 2: Gender pay gap comparison data 2021/22

-Employer Employer Size Difference in hourly rate Proportion of women in each pay quartile Mean Median Lower Quartile Lower Middle Quartile Upper Middle Quartile Upper Quartile East Cambridgeshire District Council Less than 250 8.9% 10.7% 74% 66% 79% 53% South Cambridgeshire District Council 500-999 -9.9% -19.5% 23.9% 52.8% 61.4% 56.5% West Suffolk Council 500-999 -0.6% -3% 38.6% 54.7% 58.4% 50% Cambridge City Council 500-999 0.3% 4.8% 49% 52% 43% 47% Fenland District Council 500-999 4.4% 2.7% 34% 78% 43% 42% Huntingdonshire District Council 1000-4999 2.7% 0% 51.4% 54.3% 55.7% 52.7% Cambridgeshire County Council 5000- 19,999 7% 9% 83.3% 80.4% 78.5% 72.7%
+Employer Number of staff Mean difference in hourly rate Median difference in hourly rate % of women in lower pay quartile % of women in lower middle pay quartile % of women in upper middle pay quartile % of women in upper pay quartile East Cambridgeshire District Council Less than 250 7.7% 8.5% 75% 69% 71% 60% South Cambridgeshire District Council 500 to 999 -9.5% -19.5% 27.3% 54.8% 63.1% 53.7% West Suffolk Council 500 to 999 -3.3% -2% 33% 54% 61% 49% Cambridge City Council 500 to 999 1.4% 4.8% 51% 52% 42% 48% Fenland District Council 500 to 999 5.8% 12.1% 34% 80% 61% 39% Huntingdonshire District Council 1,000 to 4,999 0.7% 0% 52.6% 52.6% 55.5% 51.7% Cambridgeshire County Council 5,000 to 19,999 9.6% 8.6% 84% 82% 76% 74%

-Table 3: Gender Pay Gap Comparison data 2021/22
+Table 3: Gender pay gap comparison data 2022/23